Terradue/doc-ellip/source/developer/api/data/storage.rst

 .. note:: replace **mrossi** by your own username

-If by any chance, the reponse is 404, this means your repository does not exist yet, please contact support@terradue.com.
+If by any chance, the reponse is 404, this means your repository does not exist yet.
+You can create it yourself from your Terradue profile (see https://www.terradue.com/portal/settings), or you can  contact support@terradue.com.

 Upload data